 With political stasis evident everywhere, Nigeria is at a crossroads, and nothing can fix this paralysis until Nigeria decides to produce things it could sell internationally or substitute some it currently imports.
 But with the banks not lending at scale (not entirely their fault), and economic restructuring that will bring intra-state competition, to boost productivity and efficiency, not happening anytime, Nigeria’s only core hope is that Aliko Dangote’s refinery business will rise.

 Yes, Nigeria waits for Dangote because only him has a credible roadmap to change the economic trajectory of his nation.
 His position today is very vital and critical because he could be the only cousin to make Naira stronger.
-Naira looks as an orphan with no one helping it to compete globally.
+Naira looks like an orphan with no one helping it to compete globally.
 Dangote will come to assist it to find its space in the league of global currencies.
 Across human history, nations rise when pioneering entrepreneurs emerge.
 The moment of truth is here – and Naira needs pioneers in markets to save it from the ruins of the scale of Mexico, Venezuela, Argentina and even Zimbabwe, at different times of their histories.

 I have written extensively on Dangote’s positioning in my book – The Dangote System.
 I have also accepted an invitation to meet the business legend in Nigeria anytime I make it home.
 Certainly, it may be a while since I have no plan to fly until they have solved the last case of Covid-19!